Nsustain/.github/profile/README.md

 The same goes for scientists, environmentalists, or doctors.
 Anyone who work closely with the environment.
-Anyone who work in the frontlines.
+Anyone who work on the frontline.

 You see, this is a win-win situation.
 You get technological support without spending any money.
 We get real-world,